Zardoz89/dcpu_vm/README.md

 RUN
 ---

-Just type "dcpu-wm --help" to get these infos
+Just type "dcpu-wm --help" to get these infos.
+There is a debug/step mode activate/desactivate with F12:
+ - F1 : Single step (print the current instruction on the console)
+ - F2 : Print registers states into console
+ - F3 : Reset the DCPU

 TODO